Skip to main content

 80% of farmers in Malawi use poor quality seeds of predominantly maize crop, causing ever smaller and unreliable yields.
 Farmers also struggle to access high yielding and drought tolerant seeds.

-The project will reduce hunger and vulnerability to climate change of farmers by diversifying and improving crop production, using a range of locally-adapted and climate resilient seeds.
+The project aimed to reduce hunger and vulnerability to climate change of farmers by diversifying and improving crop production, using a range of locally-adapted and climate resilient seeds.

-Our innovative approach will promote a new nationwide market for high quality farmer-saved seeds, underpinned by the development of a new policy framework that protects and promotes farmers’ rights to grow, save and trade traditional seeds.
+Our innovative approach promoted a new nationwide market for high quality farmer-saved seeds, underpinned by the development of a new policy framework that protects and promotes farmers’ rights to grow, save and trade traditional seeds.
 This has not been done before in Malawi, or Southern Africa.

 Location: Balaka District, Southern Malawi